pjreddie/darknet/README.md

 (remove options like `-EnableCUDA` or `-EnableCUDNN` if you are not interested into).
 If you open the `build.ps1` script at the beginning you will find all available switches.

-To update CMake on Ubuntu, it's better to follow guide here: https://apt.kitware.com/

 ### How to compile on Linux (using `make`)